LogoLogo

 UID

 A numerical id value associated with your Chartbeat account, three to six digits in length.
 A single organization in Chartbeat with multiple sites has only one UID that can be used in the JavaScript tag for all of the sites belonging to that account.
-If you do not know your organization's account id, you can request it from your Chartbeat Account Executive, Customer Success representative, or the Technical Solutions team at support@chartbeat.com.
+If you do not know your organization's account id, you can request it from your Chartbeat Account Executive, Customer Success representative, or the Technical Solutions team at .

 Field Name